toralf/torutils/README.md

 ### Helpers

-Few scripts were made to fine tune the parameters of the rule set:
+Few scripts were made to fine tune the parameters of the rule set.
 [ddos-inbound.sh](./ddos-inbound.sh) lists ips having more inbound connections to the ORPort than a given limit ([example](./doc/ddos-inbound.sh.txt)).
 [hash-stats.sh](./hash-stats.sh) plots the distribution of timeout values of an iptables hash ([example](./doc/hash-stats.sh.txt)).
 [ipset-stats.sh](./ipset-stats.sh) plots distribution of timeout values of an ipset as well as occurrences of ip addresses in subsequent ipset output files ([example](./doc/ipset-stats.sh.txt)).
-The package [gnuplot](http://www.gnuplot.info/) is needed to plot graphs.
+For plots the package [gnuplot](http://www.gnuplot.info/) is needed.
 The SVG graphs are created by:

 ```bash